bwrrp/jquery-scrollfocus/README.md

 **0.1.0** Initial public release.
 **0.1.1** Published to jQuery plugins site.
 **0.1.2** Improved handling of collapsed range targets on empty lines.
+**0.1.3** Don't attempt to extend range into comments or processing instructions.
+Expose getRangeBounds.

 How to use